-(xi) To supplement the process of evaluating and selecting social projects27, issuers should explain to investors in advance the methods for identifying and managing the environmental and/or social risks of Social Projects that may incidentally have negative impacts on the environment and/or society.
+(xi) To supplement the process of evaluating and selecting social projects27, issuers should explain to

 26 For example, the execution of a company's transition strategy may have negative impacts on the society unrelated to climate change, such as employment.
 It is also possible to use Social Bonds to raise funds for projects aimed at mitigating these negative impacts.